 Who We Are

 In June 2019, the CVCIS acquired the title to The Gleaner from the previous owner and relaunched the newspaper with a souvenir edition and a website.
 In January 2020, after successful crowdsourced fundraising and subscription campaigns, The Gleaner started publishing a biweekly print and web edition.
 The Gleaner now has nearly 2,000 paid subscribers and retail sales in nearly 20 local communities.
+In July 2022, CVCIS was granted status as a Registered JOurnalism Orgnanization (RJO) by the Canada Revenue Agency which allows CVCIS to provide tax receipts for donations.

 President: Lynn McWhinnie